Free up space on your database

 Percona

 You can also use Percona to perform this type of operation on your databases.
-A is available to help
+A procedure is available to help

 Access the menu Setup